 As a supervisor at the UW, you may have the opportunity to participate in Level 1 of the Strategic Leadership Program (SLP).
 SLP provides a comprehensive education in the essential elements of leadership, in general and specific to the University, and is integral to the success of supervisors at the UW.

-Over a four-day period, the SLP curriculum teaches you how to be successful as a supervisor at the University and provides you with a framework for achieving exceptional performance from your staff.
-Training focuses on four aspects of management:
+SLP was developed and is facilitated by Professional & Organizational Development (POD).
+The curriculum is designed to teach you how to be successful as a supervisor at the University and achieve exceptional performance from your staff.
+SLP focuses on four aspects of management:

-A. The Strategic Leadership Program received central funding and was launched in 1999.
+SLP received central funding in 1999, and the first full workshops started in 2000.
 The goals of the original program included providing equal access to training, improving the quality of work life, and reducing University liabilities.
 The program received broad support from groups that included the Board of Deans, labor unions, the Professional Staff Organization, the University Complaint Investigation and Resolution Office (UCIRO), and the University Human Resources Committee (UHRC).

 POD developed all aspects of SLP, from budget to curriculum, with input from focus groups, surveys of UW supervisors, consultations with key departments, and analyses of best practices at peer institutions and in the public sector.